Is Happiness the Goal of Life? What Judaism, Christianity, and Islam Say

 Key takeaways

-• All three traditions treat happiness as a fruit of righteous living, not the root goal of life.
+• All three traditions affirm joy as real and desirable, but none treats happiness as the ultimate, self-sufficient goal of human life.

 FAQs